raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Session Signaling do not receive unsolicited inbound Session Signaling messages that they would not know how to handle.

+On a session between a client and server that support Session Signaling, once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.

+From this point on it is considered that a "Session Signalling" session is in progress.
+Clients and servers should behave as described in this specification with regard to idle timeouts and connection close, not as prescribed in {{!RFC7766}}.

 ## Message Format {#format}